connerdekok/New_York_Weather/README.md

 or precipitation, are consistent between months or change drastically.

+### How to view and website
+  Clicking on the repository link (https://github.com/connerdekok/New_York_Weather) will bring you to where our charts can be viewed.
+There is a drop down menu where you can select which month you'd like to view.
+Then you will see four different charts.
+First a bar chart showing the average precipitation for each year of the month selected, and then a box and whisker chart also showing the average precipitation throughout the years.
+Then there's a line chart that shows the daily maximum dry bulb temperature for each day for every year for the month selected, and lastly there is a another line chart that shows the average maximum, miniumum, and average dry bulb temperature for each year of the month selected.

+  The library not taught in class is a bootstraps library called Scrollspy where the website will scroll to a part of the website which is selected using the links at the top of the page

 ### Key Learnings-
  The project demonstrates how historical weather data can be cleaned, processed, and visualized to extract meaningful insights.